 In other words, if you invest ₹100,000 in an FD for five years, you will not be allowed to withdraw this money before the 5-year tenure is over.
 If you decide to withdraw your money before the five year period is over, you will have to pay a penalty.

 In exchange for leaving your money with the bank, you will be paid a fixed interest rate on your investment.
 Opting for a longer term of investment will yield higher returns because most organisations pay a higher interest rate on long term investments in FDs.

 Benefits of Fixed Deposits?

 Fixed deposits are incredibly popular in our country, and for some very good reasons.
 These include:

 Almost no other investment instrument offers reliable fixed returns.
-Since the assurance of the return comes from a bank, you can be rest assured that you will be paid on time.
+Since the assurance of the return comes from a bank, you can be rest that you will be paid on time.

 Be it the Coronavirus pandemic wreaking havoc on the market, or the ongoing Russia-Ukraine war, FD interest rate payments remain unaffected.
 No matter how the bank or the market is performing, FD interest rates are paid as per the initially agreed terms.
 In other words, your investment in an FD is safe from any and all market-related risks.

 Tax saving FDs enable investors to claim tax deductions against their investments under section 80C of the Income Tax Act of 1961.
 Investors can claim deductions of up to ₹1.5 lakh every year.
 Another benefit of investing in an FD is that banks are instructed to not deduct any tax from the interest amount unless it crosses the ₹10,000 threshold.